-That’s where Sonos’ latest subwoofer design comes into play.
-Known as the Sonos Sub Mini, the all-new sub sports a cylindrical design and is far more lightweight than its older brother and quite a bit cheaper, too.
+That’s where the Sonos Sub Mini comes in.
+Released in 2022, the smaller Sub Mini offers a cylindrical design and is far more lightweight than its older brother.
+It’s also quite a bit cheaper, too, at $429.
 But does it match the Sub when it comes to sound quality?
 Do I need the big guy, or will the Sub Mini do the trick for my needs?

 Let’s compare both theand the , weighing in on key criteria like design, performance, and price, to help you decide which Sonos subwoofer is the one for your home.